KAsHiSHSET/dual_docker_task/README.md

-# 🐳 PM2 + Docker: Running Two Node.js Apps Simultaneously
+# 🐳 PM2 + Docker

-This project demonstrates how to run two separate Node.js apps in parallel using **Docker**, **Docker Compose**, and **PM2** as the process manager inside each container.
+This task demonstrates how to run two separate Node.js apps in parallel using **Docker**, **Docker Compose**, and **PM2** as the process manager inside each container.
 It also supports safe updates to one app without affecting the other.

 ---